mdislam/simple-messaging/README.md

 Once you have opened the application in your browser, you are presented with a login screen with registration link ("Don't have an account yet?").
 Click this link, and type in a user name and a password.
 You can then use these to log in to the application.
 Once logged in, you are presented with a simple chat room, where you can write messages.

+If you want to check how multiple users communicate via this chat, then you need to open the application from different browser and log in using different user account.
+Send message from the browsers and you will see the communication among different users.

 # How to run the test suite:

 You can open shell inside the docker container by running the following command: